-Discover the truth behind six common genetic genealogy misconceptions—and figure out how DNA testing really fits into your
+Discover the truth behind 6 common genetic genealogy myths and figure out how DNA testing really fits into your family tree search.

 Jenny Oligos suspected that her great-grandparents had